MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Numeric-Property.md

 ---
 title: "Numeric Property"
-description: Discusses the Numeric property.
-It sets a value that requires that users enter only numbers in the field. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+description: Discusses the Numeric property, it sets a value that requires users to enter only numbers in the field. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na